Line No. 4

 direct and reflected components tend to cancel out, and the resulting

-the surface wave is attenuated at a much greater rate than inversely as
+being attenuated at a much greater rate than inversely as

 the distance.
 It is the conductivity of the underlying terrain that